sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_api_code_samples/administration_api_code_samples.md

 <strong>IMPORTANT:</strong><br> This script will call the get-access-token > getBearerToken function to get a new/refreshed token automatically so there is no need to do anything else, assuming you have completed the section of this QuickStart "Authentication - REQUIRED" and ensured your .env file is configured correctly.
 </aside>

+### Description
+This script fetches recent documents and folders for a specified member from the Sigma API.
+It retrieves a bearer token for authentication, constructs the API endpoint URL, and makes a GET request to fetch the recent items.
+The response is then processed to extract relevant information and sorted by the last interaction date in descending order before logging the results.
 In this use case, we want to return a list of the Workbooks (by name), the permission and when they last accessed for each Workbook, ordered by most recent first.

+### Running the Script
 Open the file called `.env` and ensure that the memberID is set for someone who has accessed Workbooks in your Sigma instance.
 In a trial environment, pick someone who is very active or yourself if that is the case.
 As long as there is activity, it does not matter otherwise.

 If you are not sure how to obtain a memberID, review the section called `Create Test Member` in the step called `Member: Update`.